image

 Biggest Expenses Expats Need to Know About When Renting a Home in The Netherlands

 When relocating to the Netherlands, unexpected expenses can quickly add up.
 The last thing you want is to be caught off guard when renting a home.
-To help you avoid surprises, here are five key costs to keep in mind.
+To help you avoid surprises, here are 10 key costs to keep in mind.

 Dutch cities rank among the most competitive rental markets in the world, with prices often surpassing those in other European cities.
 This is due in part to limited housing options for expats, as a significant portion of homes are under government regulation, further restricting availability.
 It’s not uncommon for properties to receive hundreds of viewing requests within 24 hours of being listed.
 Working with an agent who understands the intricacies of this market can significantly increase your chances of securing a viewing—and ultimately, the right home.